 If you do want to do-it-yourself, there are a couple of options illustrated above.
 The first uses a high gain NPN transistor or Darlington, and you can take your pick according to how much current you want to drive.
 The "transistor" could even be a fail-safe integrated driver that protects itself from just about every kind of abuse - if you try to overload it in any way it just limits or shuts down (when an ordinary transistor would end up toast).
 See below for a few suggestions - there are many alternatives.

 Alternatively, the ULN2803A provides eight 500mA Darlingtons (complete with resistors) in one IC package.
 Pin 9 is the 0V connection common to all the drivers, and pin 10 has to be taken to the highest voltage present in the external circuit.
 Don't expect to drive eight loads at 500mA each though!
 The eight inputs are on pins 1-8, and their corresponding outputs are pins 18-11.
+The ULN2003A is similar but only provides seven drivers.

 Code: Select all